phaktor/Unifi-Stats/README.md

         - Go and edit unifi-poller config file with "vi /etc/unifi-poller/up.conf" command.
         - Under [InfluxDB] section edit the "user" and "pass" lines with the ones that you've created.
-        - Under [unifi.defaults] section edit the "url" section and enter your Unifi-Controller's URL with :8443 port in the end.
+        - Under [unifi.defaults] section edit the "url" section and enter your Unifi-Controller's URL with :8443 port in the end (controller 1.6.4 or before) or :443 in the end (after controller 1.6.4).
         - Also edit the "user" and "pass" sections so that unifi-poller will be able to login to your Unifi-Controller   without any problem.
         - Run "systemctl restart unifi-poller" to reflect the changes.